 If you prefer to watch an FA Cup match on one of the other international options simply connect to a VPN server in the correct country.
 To unblock any of the matches mentioned in this article, follow these simple steps:

 - Select a VPN service.
-To stream the FA Cup Quarter FInals live we recommend ExpressVPN, because it has fast lightning fast servers all over the globe.
+To stream the FA Cup FInal live we recommend ExpressVPN, because it has fast lightning fast servers all over the globe.